History of Iraq: Mongol invasion

+The Mongols destroyed the Abbasid Caliphate and Baghdad's House of Wisdom.
+The city has never regained its previous pre-eminence as a major centre of culture and influence.
+Some historians believe that the Mongol invasion destroyed much of the irrigation infrastructure that had sustained Mesopotamia for millennia.
+Other historians point to soil salination as the culprit in the decline in agriculture.

-Turco-Mongol rule
+Turko-Mongol rule

 Iraq now became a province on the southwestern fringes of the Ilkhanate and Baghdad would never regain its former importance.

 The Jalayirids were a Mongol Jalayir dynasty which ruled over Iraq and western Persia after the breakup of the Ilkhanate in the 1330s.
 The Jalayirid sultanate lasted about fifty years, until disrupted by Tamerlane's conquests and the revolts of the "Black Sheep Turks" or Qara Qoyunlu Turkmen.

+The mid-14th-century Black Death ravaged much of the Islamic world.
+The best estimate for the Middle East is a death rate of roughly one-third.

+In 1401, a warlord of Mongol descent, Tamerlane (Timur Lenk), invaded Iraq.
+After the capture of Baghdad, most of its citizens were massacred.
+Timur also conducted massacres of the indigenous Assyrian Christian population, and it was during this time that the ancient Assyrian city of Assur was finally abandoned.
 After Tamerlane's death in 1405, there was a brief attempt to re-establish the sultanate in southern Iraq and Khuzistan.
 The Jalayirids were finally eliminated by Kara Koyunlu in 1432.

 Ottoman and Mamluk rule

-During the late 14th and early 15th centuries, the Black Sheep Turkmen ruled the area now known as Iraq.
-In 1466, the White Sheep Turkmen defeated the Black Sheep and took control.
-Later, the White Sheep were defeated by the Safavids, who took control over Mesopotamia for some time.
-In the 16th century, most of the territory of present-day Iraq came under the control of Ottoman Empire as the pashalik of Baghdad.
-Throughout most of the period of Ottoman rule (1533–1918) the territory of present-day Iraq was a battle zone between the rival regional empires and tribal alliances.
+During the late 14th and early 15th centuries, the Qara Qoyunlu, or Black Sheep Turkmens, ruled the area now known as Iraq.
+In 1466, the Aq Qoyunlu, or White Sheep, defeated the Qara Qoyunlu and took control.
+From 1508, as with all territories of the former White Sheep Turkmen, Iraq fell into the hands of the Iranian Safavids.
+With the Treaty of Zuhab in 1639, most of the territory of present-day Iraq came under the control of the Ottoman Empire as the eyalet of Baghdad as a result of wars with the neighboring rival, Safavid Iran.
+Throughout most of the period of Ottoman rule (1533–1918), the territory of present-day Iraq was a battle zone between rival regional empires and tribal alliances.

-Iraq was divided into three vilayets: